aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 Review the related route table entries in the network-config.yaml file and compare the entries with the entries of the route tables currently deployed in your environment.
 Make the necessary modifications in network-config.yaml to match the current configuration.
 Reference the [RouteTableEntryConfig](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/latest/interfaces/___packages__aws_accelerator_config_lib_models_network_config.IRouteTableEntryConfig.html) documentation for more details on how to configure route tables in LZA.

 In this scenario you won't be able to use the `gatewayLoadBalancerEndpoint` destination type to reference a GWLB that was not deployed by LZA.
-As an alternative you can use the `networkInterface` type to direclty reference the ENIs of the GWLB endpoints.
+As an alternative you can use the `networkInterface` type to directly reference the ENIs of the GWLB endpoints.
 Please note, that the LZA route tables are created and associated in the NetworkVPC stack, but the route entries of type `networkInterface` are created in the NetworkAssociations stack which is triggered later in the pipeline, resulting in a period of time where the route entries will be missing.

 Another alternative is to manually add the missing route entries to the LZA route tables as soon as the NetworkVPC stage completes to minimize network downtime.